How to Claim Unemployment Benefits in Kansas

 In the state of Kansas, Federal unemployment benefits are paid out weekly over the span of 26 weeks.
 The amount of weekly unemployment benefits claimed can reach a max of $474 per week, or a minimum of $118 per week.

 The amount of benefits you receive each week is based on the amount of income you were earning before becoming unemployed and the number of dependents you currently have living with you.
-Once your base period earnings have been verified by the unemployment department, you will be given 4.25% of the earnings you made during your highest paid quarter at that time.
+Once your base period earnings have been verified by the unemployment department, you will be given a percentage of the earnings you made during your highest-paid quarter at that time.

 This amount may increase when adding in your monthly allowance, which is based on the number of dependent minors in your home.